Cray-HPE/docs-csm/install/deploy_management_nodes.md

    ```bash
    kubectl get pods -n kube-system | grep etcd
    ```
-   This should return no pods outside of the kube-etcdbackup pod..
+   This should return no pods outside of the `kube-etcdbackup` pod.

    3. Verify that all the pods in the kube-system namespace are running